ajpfahnl/rna-seq-pipeline/README.md

 ```
 wget https://github.com/broadinstitute/picard/releases/download/2.18.15/picard.jar -O picard.jar
 ```
-To load picard tools, use the following command:
+Before merging, we load picard tools using the following command:
 ```
 module load picard_tools
 ```
-Next, we create a bash script to merge the sam files output by the previous step using the following code.
+Next, we create a bash script mergeSam.sh to merge the sam files output by the previous step using the following code.
 ```
 #!/bin/bash
 #load picard_tools before running this script